JustSift/ReSift/docs/tutorial/resift-rentals.md

 })
 ```

-Try editing the movie title or synopsis now and save, you'll see that the movie information in the movie drawer will get updated accordingly to the updates in the movie form.
+Try editing the movie title or synopsis now and save, you shall see that the movie information in the movie drawer will get updated accordingly.

-That easy, just two lines added to get the job done 😉
+That easy, just adding two lines to get the job done 😉

-Before we move on, there's a piece of change that we can apply to optimize user experience.
-Now after clicking save in the movie form, you can see the loading spinner in the drawer for a second before the update info shows up in the movie drawer.
+Before we move on, there’s a piece of change that we can apply to optimize user experience.
+After clicking ‘save’ in the movie form, you can see the loading spinner in the drawer for a second before the update info shows up in the movie drawer.
 If we make our `handleEdit` function into an async function, we can wait for the update movie data to come back before closing the movie form dialog:

 ```js
 const handleSave = async () => {